 What Is Ethernet Cable?

 Ethernet cable is the most common network cable type in our daily life, which is specifically designed to facilitate the communication between different electronic equipment such as computers, fax machines, or scanners.
 Cat3, Cat5, Cat5e, Cat6, Cat7 are the different Ethernet cable types.
 Each new promotion of category supports increasingly faster bandwidth speeds and improves upon the signal-to-noise ratio.

 What Is Fiber Optic Cable?

 The fiber optic cable contains strands of glass fibers inside an insulated casing.
-Compared with the wired cables, fiber optic cable speed is faster which is designed for long distance and high performance data networking.
+Compared with wired cables, fiber optic cable speed is faster which is designed for long-distance and high-performance data networking.
 Single mode fiber and multimode fiber are the primary types of fiber optic cable.
-Both of them can support the world’s Internet, cable television and telephone system.
+Both of them can support the world’s Internet, cable television, and telephone system.

 DSL vs Ethernet Cable vs Fiber Optic Cable Speed